Michele S. Moses

 Professor Moses teaches courses such as Theoretical Issues in Education Policy, Philosophy of Education, and Gender Issues in Education.

-Professor Moses was awarded the AERA’s Early Career Award (in 2009) as well as Fulbright Specialist and New Century Scholar awards, AERA Division J’s Outstanding Publication (best article in 2007), AERA Committee on Scholars of Color in Education’s Early Career Contribution Award, and a National Academy of Education/Spencer Foundation Post-Doctoral Fellowship.
+Professor Moses is a fellow of the American Educational Research Association (AERA) (2015).
+She was awarded AERA’s Early Career Award (in 2009) as well as Fulbright Specialist and New Century Scholar awards, AERA Division J’s Outstanding Publication (best article in 2007), AERA Committee on Scholars of Color in Education’s Early Career Contribution Award, and a National Academy of Education/Spencer Foundation Post-Doctoral Fellowship.
 Her work has appeared in journals such as American Educational Research Journal,Educational Researcher, Harvard Educational Review, and Journal of Social Philosophy.
 She has presented her work in Brazil, Canada, Mexico, Switzerland, and the United States.
 In addition, Dr. Moses is the author of Embracing Race: Why We Need Race-Conscious Education Policy (Teachers College Press, 2002) and she has a new book forthcoming from the University of Chicago Press: Living with Moral Disagreement: The Enduring Controversy about Affirmative Action.

 Professor Moses’ editorial experience includes a term as Associate Editor for the Section on Social and Institutional Analysis of the American Educational Research Journal, Reviews Editor for the Journal of Philosophy of Education, and the Editorial Advisory Board Member of Education Policy Analysis Archives.
 She currently serves as a fellow of the National Education Policy Center.